ipesek/jsxgraphbook/src/4_2_sliders.md

 {lang=EN}
 ## Sliders

-Sliders can be used in various settings, where we want that users try or tinker with the values of some variable.
-In our example we will upgrade example with the quadratic function.
+Sliders can be used in various settings, where we want the users to tinker with the values of some variable.
+In our example we will use a quadratic function.
 {/lang}

 {lang=SI}